framer/motion/api/framer-motion.api.md

 // @public
 export function useMotionValue<T>(initial: T): MotionValue<T>;

-// Warning: (ae-internal-missing-underscore) The name "usePanGesture" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal (undocumented)
-export function usePanGesture({ onPan, onPanStart, onPanEnd, onPanSessionStart }: PanHandlers, ref: RefObject<Element> | VisualElement): void;

 // Warning: (ae-forgotten-export) The symbol "AlwaysPresent" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "Present" needs to be exported by the entry point index.d.ts